 - Santa Claus: Discussed.
 Frazz even explains how he can afford all the gifts: he licenses his image.

-- Shout-Out: Countless references to literature, art and music.
+- Countless references to literature, art and music.
 Not mention that Bryson Elementary is named after author Bill Bryson.
 Then there's Caulfield's name.

 - Sistine Steal: An early Sunday comic had Frazz painting the cafeteria in kid-oriented versions of various famous paintings, including the Creation of Adam featuring a cafeteria lunch lady spooning food onto a student's plate.